 - Get an early start if you want to go hiking here, even in mid-winter.

 - Bring plenty of water.
 You'll drink more than you can imagine.

 - Bring your binoculars to see wildlife and get a closer look at some of the geology.
 At night, a good pair may also be helpful for stargazing.

 - To cope with the dry climate, buy the right gear before you go to the desert or mountains.

 The Oasis Resort at Death Valley offers a casual cafe, an old-fashioned steakhouse and there's an upscale restaurant at the Inn at Death Valley.
 Down at Stovepipe Wells, the atmosphere (and the food) is more casual but good.

 Where to Stay

-Death Valley is 290 miles from Los Angeles, 350 miles from San Diego, 445 miles from Sacramento, 488 miles from San Jose and 141 miles from Las Vegas.
-If you're visiting it as a side trip, use this guide to find out how to get from Las Vegas to Death Valley.
+Death Valley is 290 miles from Los Angeles, 350 miles from San Diego, 445 miles from Sacramento, 488 miles from San Jose, and 141 miles from Las Vegas.
+Research your travel route carefully before you go in order to avoid common pitfalls.

 The nearest airport is in Las Vegas.